 The fitter definition will generate a scope.

-It specifies the access level of the fitter using the keywords open or closed.
+You can specify the access level of the fitter using the open or closed keywords.

-If you specify open, the fitter can be called from outside of the class definition.
+If specifies open, you can call the fitter from outside of the class definition.

-If you specify closed, the fitter can only be used inside of the class definition.
+If specifies closed, the fitter can only use inside of the class definition.